zieglerjef/zieglerjef.github.io/pages/pubs.md

 </p><br/>
 </details>
 <br/>
-Bechtel, Michael M. & **Jeffrey Ziegler**. ”International Financial Assistance, Natural Disasters, and Non-Governmental Organizations”.
+Bechtel, Michael M. & **Jeffrey Ziegler**. ”Foreign Policy Interests and International Disaster Assistance”.

 <details><summary> Abstract </summary>
 <br/><p>
-To what extent does international financial assistance reflect concerns based on strategic political interests?
-We propose a political efficiency argument in which countries prioritize the needs of countries that are moderately aligned politically when distributing financial aid.
-We explore this question by studying how governments respond to natural disasters in foreign countries.
-We find that even when carefully accounting for affectedness and need, donor countries provide most disaster relief to countries whose policy views are moderately aligned with those of the donor government.
-In addition, these assistance efforts are significantly more likely to be channeled through non-governmental organizations, thereby bypassing the recipient country’s government.
-These patterns suggest that international disaster relief may be explained by a political efficiency logic that is at least partly driven by humanitarian considerations and does not exclusively constitute a way for donor countries to trade money for political influence.
+How does international financial assistance reflect strategic political interests?
+The “buying influence” argument predicts that countries provide more support to gov- ernments that pursue antithetical foreign policy objectives to induce favorable policy shifts.
+However, such efforts seem unlikely to persuade highly antithetical governments to engage in drastic policy changes and may not be necessary if a recipient country already pursues compatible foreign policies.
+We analyze international responses by OECD countries to natural disasters using data from 2000 to 2014.
+The findings suggest that donors provide more relief to countries whose foreign policies are moderately aligned.
+We also explore donors’ delivery tactics and find that the share of aid provided directly to the recipient country’s government instead of non-governmental organizations increases with greater political affinity.
+Overall, the pattern in which strategic interests and international assistance are related seems more consistent with a political efficiency logic than with the standard buying influence argument.
 </p><br/>
 </details>
 <br/>